Gorarth/BBQ-Lovin-project1/README.md

  <img align="center" src="assets/readmeimages/image bug.png" height="200px"><img align="center" src="assets/readmeimages/page bug.png" height="200px">

- - the images used was making the load of the page take way too long.
+ - The images used was making the load of the page take way too long.
 This was easily fixed when i changed them from jpeg to webp and compressed them down.

- - one of the images wasnt displaying after compressing them. found the file path was wrong and changed to correct path to fix.
+ - One of the images wasnt displaying after compressing them. found the file path was wrong and changed to correct path to fix.

  - I came across a "parse error" when i did a lighthouse check which effected the rating massively.
 I used slack to get some help from the members and Matt Broden noticed a space within my code which was causing the problem. this small problem fixed all the issues with my lighthouse test.